 14:47 Load Balancing Kubernetes

 Sandeep Dinesh: We saw how we can launch NGINX Plus on Google Cloud Platform with the Cloud Launcher.
+[Editor – Google Cloud Launcher has been replaced by the Google Cloud Platform Marketplace.]
 Now let’s talk about load balancing Kubernetes with NGINX Plus.

 Floyd did a really good job talking about microservices vs. monoliths and how a microservices architecture lets you break up your application into multiple endpoints that all work together.
 And when you have multiple things all working together, you need something to distribute traffic and do things like service discovery, so they all play nice together.
 This is where Kubernetes and NGINX Plus really comes into play.